kontalk/client-adapters/pidgin/README.md

 and the private key, host and port to connect to and the port to listen for connections from Pidgin (pretty much what the Python script asks).

-You can disable the internal tunnel of the script by setting the listening port to 0 (default).
+You can disable the internal tunnel of the plugin by setting the listening port to 0 (default).